 As part of the process, a hold will be placed on your academic account until the investigation has been completed.
 While the hold might be lifted by request, a notation will appear on the transcript that states: “Student is the subject of a pending non-academic student conduct investigation.”

-- The Title IX Office (TIXO) investigation will follow the USCC and USAIB Procedures to ensure all parties are treated respectfully and the investigation is executed as thoroughly, fairly and as efficiently as possible.
+- The Gender Equity and Title IX Compliance Office investigation will follow the USCC, the Student Title IX Grievance Process, and the Student Gender Equity Grievance Process to ensure all parties are treated respectfully and the investigation is executed as thoroughly, fairly and as efficiently as possible.

-- The University Sexual Assault Investigation Board (USAIB) members receive annual training on issues related to sexual harassment, sexual assault, stalking, domestic violence and dating violence, as well as training on conducting investigations.
+- The University Sexual Assault Investigation Board (USHIB) members receive annual training on issues related to sexual harassment, sexual assault, stalking, domestic violence and dating violence, as well as training on conducting investigations.

 - All parties involved in any investigation are allowed to be accompanied to any meeting or hearing as part of these processes by an adviser of their choice to provide support, as long as the adviser is not a fact witness.

 - A student found “more likely than not” to have committed a violation of the USCC may be subject to a range of sanctions, even if they are a first time offender, including: restricted access and activity on campus, No Contact Orders, counseling, institutional service, educational workshops, probation, suspension or expulsion from the university.

 - Each complaint is handled on a case by case basis.
 A Complainant may also choose to file and pursue a criminal complaint.